JimboMahoney/CytobankGraphs/README.md

 - ~~The graphical representation isn't perfect.
 I need to figure out a way of making the plots more "dense" and / or having the density overlay better defined.~~ PARTIALLY FIXED in latest upload.
 - ~~The markers aren't getting imported for some reason (from Helios / CyTOF data).
 Only the parameter names are visible.
 They appear when plotted in e.g. FCS Express, so they must be in the FCS file?~~ FIXED in latest upload.
-- ~~Uncertainty over the units of time and whether they differ between CyTOF and flow (BD) machines.~~ UPDATE - I think the calcs are correct.
-They are for CyTOF anyway.
+- ~~Uncertainty over the units of time and whether they differ between CyTOF and flow (BD) machines.~~ UPDATE - Units of time are now correct for both flow and CyTOF.
+Tested with BD Aria and Helios.

 Feedback / suggestions appreciated.